harmonydata/harmonydata.github.io/content/en/blog/tabulate-questionnaire-survey-result-data.md

 #### Coding Open-ended Responses:

-- Categorize the open-ended responses into thematic groups or tags.
+- Categorise the open-ended responses into thematic groups or tags.
-- For example, categorize coping mechanisms like "Exercise" and "Meditation" into a "Self-care" category.
+- For example, categorise coping mechanisms like "Exercise" and "Meditation" into a "Self-care" category.

 Now, let's proceed with cleaning and coding the sample mental health survey data.
 Once completed, we can move on to tabulating the data for analysis.